 Register or renew a CCR program

 The CCR application process is for activities that have not already been approved by the CCR Review Committee.
 Once approved, activities are recognized as official UM co-curricular activities for three years, at which point, they must be reviewed by the committee again.

-The CCR application for the Summer application period is now available as a two-step process:
+The CCR application for the Summer application period is now closed.
+Submissions will resume in the Fall.

 If you have any questions, please contact us at email@example.com.